mazzeob/ECEn-240-301-grading/rubrics/labs/lab1.md

 This usually grades automatically, but people often put “nothing” or something of the sort.
 Please check this and make sure it is right.
 - -1 point if they do not answer it with some real feedback.
-# Video Rubric:
-This video should show that the LED is blinking, the name should be on the breadboard, and the wires (like the ground connection, etc.) and resistors must be cut.
-- -3 points for no name on the breadboard
-- -3 points for not cutting resistors or really sloppy wiring
-  - Warn them for uncut LEDs
-- -3 points if the LED doesn’t blink like a heartbeat
-- -3 points if no talking explanation of how it works
-- -3 points mentioned above for having to request permission for the video.